Kuehle/monospace-rendering/README.md

+# Features

+-   draw rectangles
+-   compose drawings

 # TODO

+-   allow for more than one char in one cell
 -   Render str in frame (with offset)
-- allow for more than one char in one cell